Amnesic-Systems/nitriding/README.md

 * AWS Nitro Enclaves only provide a highly constrained [VSOCK channel](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave-concepts.html#term-socket) between the enclave and its host.
-Nitriding creates TAP interface inside the enclave, allowing your application to transparently access the Internet without having to worry about VSOCK, port forwarding, or tunneling.
+Nitriding creates a TAP interface inside the enclave, allowing your application to transparently access the Internet without having to worry about VSOCK, port forwarding, or tunneling.